zikatron/2026/_posts/2026-04-27-pushing-meta-cl-methods.md

 </div>

 At meta-test time, the encoder is fixed, and we reinitialise the MLP layers as we are learning classes not seen during training.
-This reinitialisation happens during meta-training as well: we reinitialise the MLP kayers before starting each new outer-loop episode.
+This reinitialisation happens during meta-training as well: we reinitialise the MLP layers before starting each new outer-loop episode.
 This ensures the training setup closely matches meta-testing conditions: where each class encountered is new and the network must learn from scratch using the meta-learned representation.

 When performing the meta-update, we back-propagate through the inner loop, requiring second-order derivatives to update the encoder <d-footnote> One can use a first-order approximation instead. </d-footnote>.
 Additionally, the inner loop and outer loop typically require different learning rates.
 For OML, practitioners commonly perform a hyperparameter search for the optimal inner-loop learning rate at meta-test time, as OML is highly sensitive to this value.
 Ironically, as Irie et al. <d-cite key ="irie_metalearning_2024"></d-cite> observed: